Observational Constraints on Cool Gas Clouds in M82's Starburst-Driven Outflow

 As shown in Figure~\ref{fig:cloud_dissect} for cloud 12, we also consider different arc sizes to determine their effects on the properties listed in Table~\ref{table:values}.
 The white contour (left panel) is the nominal cloud geometry, whose results are in Table~\ref{table:values}.
 The cyan contour (left and middle panels) focuses on the smaller bright central arc.
 Assuming this geometry, we find $n_{\rm e}\simeq4.2\:\rm{cm^{-3}}$, $N_{\rm H} \simeq 3.2\times10^{20}\;\rm{cm^{-2}}$, $\chi\simeq209$, and $t_{\rm cc} \simeq 0.19$~Myr.
 These values differ from the derived values for the fiducial geometry assumed in Table 1 by factors of 1.7, 0.94, 1.7, and 0.63, respectively.
 The green contour (right panel) focuses on one of the brightest sections of the central arc.
 Assuming this geometry for this particular subregion, we find $n_{\rm e}\simeq7.7\:\rm{cm^{-3}}$, $N_{\rm H} \simeq 2.5\times10^{20}\;\rm{cm^{-2}}$, $\chi\simeq384$, and $t_{\rm cc} \simeq 0.09$~Myr.
-The subregion differs from the original cloud by factors of 3.1, 0.73, 3.1, and 0.30, respectively.
-These variations in the derived density and column density within the individual substructures of cloud 12 highlight the fact that each structure we analyze (Table~\ref{table:values}) has a range of cooling times, density contrasts with the surrounding hot flow, and cloud crushing times.
+The subregion differs from the original cloud by factors of 3.1, 0.73, 3.1, and 0.30, respectively. \edit1{For each geometry and for each reported property, we assume $f=1$.} These variations in the derived density and column density within the individual substructures of cloud 12 highlight the fact that each structure we analyze (Table~\ref{table:values}) has a range of cooling times, density contrasts with the surrounding hot flow, and cloud crushing times.